 John Piper said that “Christian fasting, as its root, is the hunger of a homesickness for God.”
 While the ancient practice may seem out of step with contemporary living, that’s actually part of the point.
 Fasting is shaking up your rhythm by depriving yourself of something your body relies on so that you can rely on God instead.
 By removing a staple from your day, you’re giving yourself the opportunity to fill it with something else — something spiritual.

 This doesn’t have to be 40 days.
-It doesn’t even have to be day.
+It doesn’t even have to be a day.
 Start by just skipping a meal and devoting the time you would spend eating to focusing on your relationship with God instead.
 Use the physical disruption to your spiritual advantage.

 It really can’t be stressed just how much fasting was considered a normative part of a healthy spiritual life for the early Christians.
 If you want to revolutionize your spiritual walk, tapping into an ancient practice just might be the ticket.